fortran-lang/fpm-docs/pages/how-to/installation.md

 # Installing fpm

-This how-to guide covers the installation of the Fortran package manager (fpm) on various platforms.
+This how-to guide covers the installation of the Fortran Package Manager (fpm) on various platforms.

 ## {fab}`apple` {fab}`linux` {fab}`windows` Download binaries